collaide/repository-manager/README.md

 # If user2 (the user who was add with the sharing permissions : {can_add: true, can_remove: false}) add a member in the sharing, he can choose if the permission ':can_add' is true or false, but he can't put ':can_remove' to true (because he don't have this permission himself).
 ```

-If an object has the authorisation, it can remove members from a sharing, else the method return `false` (or raise an AuthorisationException if you user the `remove_members_from!` method).
+If an object has the permission, it can remove members from a sharing, else the method return `false` (or raise an PermissionException if you user the `remove_members_from!` method).

 ```ruby
 # user1 want to remove group2 from the sharing `sharing`
 user1.remove_members_from(sharing, group2) # The second parameter can be an object or an array of object
 ```

 You can directly work with the `sharing`.
-Be careful, there is NO authorisation control !
+Be careful, there is NO permission control !

 ```ruby
 # Add a member to the sharing `sharing`